anaderi/lhcb_trigger_ml/README.md

 At this moment project contains several notebooks which use python classifiers, and some functions to import data from ROOT files, these one need ROOT and python wrappers for it.

+There is also procedure to generate toy Monte-Carlo (generates new set of events based on the set of events we already have with same distribution) and special notebook 'ToyMonteCarlo' to demonstrate and analyze its results.

 ###Getting this to work
 To run the UniformingClassifiersExample notebook, only IPython and some python libraries is needed.